mongodb-appeng/aws-jam/Text.md

 # Task 4
 # Create an Atlas Data Lake & connect to S3 bucket
 ## Background
-It's time to create your Atlas Data Lake to your S3 bucket – once you've done that, you can keep the sales team happy by mining the data at any time, using the rich MongoDB Query Language (MQL).
+It's time to create your Atlas Data Lake and connect it to your S3 bucket – once you've done that, you can keep the sales team happy by mining the data at any time, using the rich MongoDB Query Language (MQL).

 ## Your Task
 Create an Atlas Data Lake and connect it to your S3 bucket, allowing you to query your CSV (or JSON, Parquet, Avro, ORC...) files in-place.